riscv-software-src/homebrew-riscv/README.md

 Troubleshooting
 ---------------
-To support organization changes, we have had to make the following two naming changes which may cause issues for existing users.
+To support organizational changes, we have had to make the following two naming changes which may cause issues for existing users.
 It can often be simplest to remove everything (uninstall with `brew remove`, and untap with `brew untap riscv/riscv`) and then to re-install (directions up top).

-* riscv -> riscv-software-src (for organization) - As long as GitHub continues to redirect the URL, this has not caused many problems.
+* `riscv` -> `riscv-software-sr`c (for organization) - As long as GitHub continues to redirect the URL, this has not caused problems.
-* master -> main (for default branch name) - GitHub's branch redirection can be problematic.
+* `master` -> `main` (for default branch name) - GitHub's branch redirection can be problematic.
 If you don't want to reinstall, you may be able to fix your tap with the following:
 ```
+$> cd `brew --repository`/Library/Taps/riscv-software-src/homebrew-riscv
+$> git branch -m master main
+$> git fetch origin
+$> git branch -u origin/main main
+$> git remote set-head origin -a
 ```

-`brew --repository`/Library/Taps